lgmacedo/softracker/README.md

 $ Location acquired
 ```

-5. Send a request to the GET /api/v1/location/:device_id route, in which device_id is the id of the device you send in step 3, now, in its decimal form.
+5. Send a request to the GET /api/v1/location/:device_id route, in which device_id is the id of the device you sent in step 3, but now in its decimal form.

 6. The object retrieved from the request should look like this:

 {
     "_id": 671603,

     "_date": "2020-07-01T18:00:00",

     "_direction": 87,

     "_distance": 25000000,

     "_time": 36000,

     "_fixed_gps": true,

     "_historic_gps": true,

     "_ignition": true,

     "_negative_latitude": true,

     "_negative_longitude": true,

     "_current_speed": 60,

     "_latitude": 19.932833,

     "_longitude": 43.938493
 }

+## Project structure